Sell Your Alexandrite Gemstone Today

 Clear stones are typically faceted, while very dark or opaque examples are often cut into cabochons which are often less valuable than faceted stones.
 Fine alexandrite over three carats often retails for over $100,000.
 Since all factors are taken together when determining the gemstone's value, it is vital to work with a top, unbiased gemologist.

-Alexandrite Typical Jewelry
+Typical Alexandrite Jewelry

 Top-quality alexandrite is rarely seen in modern jewelry.
 Instead, it is typically found in antique Russian jewelry and in some Victorian pieces.
 Alexandrite was discovered in April of 1834 in an emerald mine in the Ural Mountains.
 The first gem was discovered on the very day that Tsar Alexander II came of age and is named in his honor.
 Since its green and red colors are those of Imperial Russia, alexandrite was tsarist Russia’s national stone.